Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ## Demo purpose and used components

-In this demo, we want to demonstrate:
+In this demo, we want to demonstrate how:

-- How ocwCircuits and ocwGarble pallets can manage the production of the display garbled circuits.
+- ocwCircuits and ocwGarble pallets can manage the production of the display garbled circuits
-- How the Transaction Validation Protocol TTVP pallet will confirm transactions based on those circuit evaluations/execution.
+- the Transaction Validation Protocol TTVP pallet can confirm the transactions based on those circuit evaluations/executions

-`ocwCircuits`: manage the generation of the logical display circuit in `skcd format` used to configure the garbled circuit production.
+`ocwCircuits`: can manage the generation of the logical display circuit in `skcd format` to configure the garbled circuit production.
-> the generation of this configuartion display circuit use a Master File VHDL packages (pre-configured for that demo).
+> the generation of this configuartion display circuit uses a Master File VHDL packages (pre-configured for that demo).

- `ocwGarble`: can generate for each transaction a randomized display garbled circuit (with random Keypad and one time code) with a customized message based on transaction parameters information.
+ `ocwGarble`: can generate for each transaction a randomized display garbled circuit (with random Keypad and one time code) with a customized message based on transaction parameters

-`GCevaluator`: Evaluate the garbled circuit/display message and get the one time code to verify
+`GCevaluator`: evaluates the garbled circuit/display message and get the one time code to verify

-`TTVP`: check that the one time code is correct
+`TTVP`: checks that the one time code is correct